 ISB Reopening Plan

-The safety of our students, staff and community is our top priority and to this end ISB is ready for the safe reopening of campus on February 1st based on research and expert advice.
+The safety of our students, staff and community is our top priority and to this end ISB is ready for the safe reopening of campus.
+The date of reopening is still to be confirmed.

 Our Director of Risk Management, in conjunction with our Crisis Management Team, has implemented a comprehensive and detailed action plan for the safe reopening of campus.
 This plan has been reviewed by safety consultants at Control Risks (Singapore) and Clearpath Emergency Planning Management (USA), as well as the US Embassy’s RSO office.

 As we prepare to open the campus to learning, we continue to be guided by two principles:

 - The health and safety of students, staff and our community are paramount, and